 Bring a friend or family member with you to the dentist.
 Having someone with you who you are comfortable with can help to ease nerves and act as a distraction.

-Follow these 7 tips for a stress-free trip to the dentist.
+Follow these seven tips for a stress-free trip to the dentist.
 If you suffer from extreme dental phobia, speak with your dentist about sedation options.